LeDragoX/Win-Debloat-Tools/README.md

 - [Install _Winget/Chocolatey_ package managers](./src/lib/package-managers/);

   - Be able to install the listed software in this script!
 Even from System apps.
+  - **Importante Note:** When proceeding to install a new app, the script will automatically install the required package manager for that operation.

 - [**Create** or **Remove** a Daily Upgrade Task for _Winget/Chocolatey_ packages](./src/lib/package-managers/);